 Okanagan wines are fresh and fruity, with a wonderful balance of acidity.
 The most common wine varietals you will come across at Okanagan wineries are:

 - Cabernet Sauvignon

 Ice wine is also produced at some Okanagan wineries.

-There are over 40 wineries in the Kelowna area, generally found on the western and eastern fringes of
+There are over 40 wineries in the Kelowna area, generally found on the western and eastern fringes ofthe city.

 The wine touring experience in Kelowna can certainly be a varied one, with tasting rooms ranging from small, informal family run affairs all the way to grand, flagship corporate complexes.

 Vibrant Vine – This winery brings art and grapes together in a unique way – 3D designs on both the tasting room walls and wine bottles.
 With a large expansion in 2018, it’s clear that the fun vibe of this winery is proving popular.